-The CBSA Assessment and Revenue Management (CARM) project is a multi-year initiative that will modernize how the Canada Border Services Agency (CBSA) assesses imported goods and manages revenue.
-Farrow can assist in your company's registration within the CARM Client Portal (CCP).
+The CBSA Assessment and Revenue Management (CARM) project is modernizing how the Canada Border Services Agency (CBSA) assesses imported goods and manages revenue.
+Farrow can assist with your company's registration within the CARM Client Portal (CCP).
 For information on this service, securing a bond, or importer obligations, please contact your Farrow representative or visit farrow.com.